wp-plugins/yop-poll/readme.txt

 1. How can I create a poll?

-	*  Go to your YOP Poll menu and select the "Add New Yop Poll" option.
+	*  Go to your YOP Poll menu and select the "Add New" option.

 	*  Fill the required information according to the examples we included: name, question, answers (add additional ones if you need), select the start/end date for your poll, and decide on the advanced settings for results, votes, voters, accessibility etc.

 	*  Once you decided on all your poll details, click on "Save".

-	*  To view your new poll access "All YOP Polls" from your main menu and choose the corresponding entry from the list.
+	*  To view your new poll access "All Polls" from your main menu and choose the corresponding entry from the list.

 2. How can I link a poll to my webpage?

-	*  Find out the ID assigned to poll by accessing "All YOP Polls".
+	*  Find out the ID assigned to poll by accessing "All Polls".
 	   Locate your poll and notice the ID on the left, before the name section.

 	*  Copy the following shortcode and paste it in your page: [yop_poll id="ID"]